Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

-Fall in love with Mirissa: golden sands, swaying coconut palms & a sun-drenched guide to the best things to do.
+Fall in love with Mirissa, Sri Lanka: sun-kissed shores, swaying coconut palms & a sun-drenched guide to the most charming things to do.

 Lush rainforests, emerald rice terraces and sun-kissed beaches make Sri Lanka a tropical daydream in the Indian Ocean.
 Once called Ceylon and officially the Democratic Socialist Republic of Sri Lanka, the island enchants with fragrant spices, vibrant wildlife, rolling green countryside and a treasure trove of ancient Buddhist and Hindu ruins.
 Known as the “Pearl of the Indian Ocean” — and the “Teardrop of India” for its shape just off the subcontinent — this small nation brims with biodiversity, glittering gemstones and a surprisingly bold spirit.